Why Blackfeet never kill Mice

 They couldn't agree and the quarreling grew worse as time went on.
 Some said the greatest thief should be chosen.
 Others thought the wisest one should be the leader; while some said the swiftest traveler was the one they wanted.
 So it went on and on until they were most all enemies instead of friends, and you could hear them quarreling almost every night, until Old-man came along that way.

 He heard about the trouble.
 I forget who told him, but I think it was the Rabbit.
 Anyhow he visited the council where the quarreling was going on and listened to what each one had to say.
 It took until almost daylight, too.
 He listened to it all -- every bit.
 When they had finished talking and the quarreling commenced as usual, he said, 'stop!' and they did stop.

 Then he said to them: 'I will settle this thing right here and right now, so that there will be no more rows over it, forever.'

 He opened his paint sack and took from it a small, polished bone.
 This he held up in the firelight, so that they might all see it, and he said: "'This will settle the quarrel.
 You all see this bone in my right hand, don't you?'

 'Yes,' they replied.

-'Well, now you watch the bone and my hands, too, for they are quick
+'Well, now you watch the bone and my hands, too, for they are quick and cunning.'

 'Which of my hands holds the bone now?' he asked them.